 Do you know anything about hair glossing?
 My hairdresser just told me that I should get my hair glossed because it lacks shine but I'm not sure if it's safe for me to do it frequently.
 Genetically, I (and my entire family!) have really bad hair :( FYI- I have black long hair like you, Nicki.

-It seems like something with an easy answer: What is hair gloss and how does it work?
+Dear C, It seems like something with an easy answer: What is hair gloss and how does it work?
 Unfortunately, it’s surprisingly difficult to find a straight answer.

 What is a Gloss?